Your retirement village contract may entitle you to a payment after you leave your village, based on either:

 Aged care accommodation payments when leaving a retirement village

 Note: Aged care accommodation costs are regulated by the Commonwealth Government.
-For more information, visit the Paying for accommodation in an aged care home page on the My Aged Care website.
+For more information, visit the Understanding aged care home accommodation costs page on the My Aged Care website.

 If you are a non-owner resident, the payment of your exit entitlement could be delayed if the village operator cannot quickly find another person to occupy your retirement village unit.